 I was about to step back slowly.
 But thankfully he turned the other way and stormed off.
 I got to live another day.

-Many of you understand the importance of sharing this good news.
+Many of us understand the importance of sharing this good news of Jesus.
 God calls us to it.
 Our world needs it.
 We were bought with a price.
-We are given the tools.
 We don’t have much time.
 People are dying… But if you are like me, we become experts at finding excuses.
 Most of our excuses are rooted in fear or apathy.
 But one of them I actually find to be rather legitimate: “I don’t know how.”

 - Sometimes I tip my waiter or waitress before they begin waiting on me.
 After the meal, I hand-write a message to that person on the back of my receipt: “Hi!
 This evening I gave you a tip before my meal.
 In doing so, you were able to serve me without the pressure to perform, and you did a great job!
 I did this to help illustrate the good news of Jesus Christ, who freely gave His life for your sake.
 It goes without saying, then, that you are worth a lot more than $5 to God!!
 Blessings, -Matthew.”

 - When I was a college student I always kept a meal plan because I found the cafeteria to be a great place for conversation.
 I would share a meal with a classmate I didn’t know very well and ask about his/her personal life, like family and pets back at home.
 Then I would ask about activities they did.
 Then I would ask if they went to church together.
 (The question of church is an easy and non-invasive approach to a spiritual conversation.)
 In America, church is just a cultural thing, but it paves the way for the more important questions: Do you still go to church?
 Why or why not?
 What did your church teach about Jesus?
 God?
 Sin?
 Salvation?
 Would you like to see my church? …This doesn’t have to be a cafeteria either.
 It can work is almost any “mingling” situation.